subiabre/bloggit/posts/Forests-war.md

 - Heroku is bliss.

 I'm also pretty happy with the result of my mapping solution.
 It truly was born in a lucid moment and I still have not found anything similar.

-Concerning the bot itself, I've learned that deforestation is a problem *not as big as I thought* (opinion with a pinch of salt).
-Comparisons like "*x* football pitches every minute" made me think we would run out of forests any given day.
-While we are still deforestating areas that are hard to grasp and our rhythm of destruction is still a very valid thing to worry about, I think we should act more scientific about how deforestation/global warming data is presented to the public.

-Data is already there and is factual.
-We should not try to exaggerate it or present it in ways that are specially alarming or misleading to convince people who do not believe nor want to believe the facts.

-> Forests cover 31 percent of the world’s land surface, just over 4 billion hectares. [...]
-This is down from the pre-industrial area of 5.9 billion hectares.
---Earth Policy Institute

-Above statistic is already alarming enough.
-Worth of a massive extinction.

-1. It is not worth to try and argue with poor-minded people as they see an argument as a fight that can either be won or lost, instead as an exchange of ideas and opinions that is of mutual benefit, and they will never accept that they've lost.
-2. It is worth to be truthful about data, as it helps tackling and tracking the real problem.
-As an example, **deforestation did not decrease** during covid-19 lockdowns.
-Stating the fact that end-consumers do not motivate the logging industry.
-3. People will manipulate and take whatever interpretation of the data benefits their interests the most.

-"But your bot is misleading and alarmist to people of a certain country and you are just a hippie lib who kisses trees!".
-No. My bot is honest both in it's inner mechanism by being open-sourced, and in it's outer presentation of the data by making maps that are accurate and rely on data gathered from scientifically conducted research and publicly available information.

 This bot was made to honour the memory of someone who thought forests were important enough to be enjoyed by future generations.
 It is an effort to raise awareness about deforestation, and it is an automatism that I hope I'll never see finish it's task.